 We have developed a COVID safety plan to help guide us during this season.

 We will hold each presentation on a Sunday from 3 pm to about 4:30 pm, in the large venue of Third Baptist Church in Grand Center.
 Full Season Subscribers have the exclusive right to attend those presentations live.
 Full Subscribers and Limited Subscribers (who live out-of-town) will have exclusive access to watch the presentations via live streaming from the comfort of their home or as a podcast for the 30 days after the event.
 Thereafter, we will make the podcasts generally available.
 This will allow us to share the story of the St. Louis Chamber Chorus with our community and beyond so that others can learn more about our history and the talents of our singers.

 Your subscription offers a rare opportunity to see and hear ‘behind-the-scenes’.
 It also offers you the chance to show that you believe in what we believe in—that it is important for artists to continue to entertain, educate, and inspire audiences.
 Your support will help us weather these extraordinary times, re-emerge from our ‘pandemic chrysalis’ and soar once again ‘on the wings of song’.

 "Will You Still Love Me When I'm

 “Meet” the women writing for the Chorus, including special guests Melissa Dunphy, Sasha Johnson Manning, and Dobrinka Tabakova, in conversation with Philip Barnes and our advancement director Laura Frank.

 Repertoire & Architecture

 Tales of the Unexpected

 A conversation with choir members recalling unusual venues, memorable music, and odd collaborations – from movies to Manilow!
-Chaired by Philip Barnes and Mary Chapman.
+Chaired by Philip Barnes and former assistant conductor Mary Chapman.